Content and format: It is only accepted original and unpublished articles, in both Word and PDF format.

 Quaestio facti: International Journal on Evidential Reasoning adheres to the guidelines set by EASE (European Association of Science Editors) for the management, editing, review and publication of scientific results in journals from different fields of knowledge and to the principles of transparency and good practice in academic publications of COPE (Committee on Publication Ethics).

 The following commitments and procedures are defined in accordance with those guidelines.

 Given the suspicion and/or knowledge that bad practice or unethical behaviour have been perpetuated in either published works or those that are in the process of being revised or edited, publishers will undertake appropriate measures to identify such irregularities and/or resolve them.
 To do this, the editors:

 If bad practices are detected during the editing process and the author corrects them, the process will continue.
 If the author does not accept the proposals or the explanations are considered insufficient, the article will be rejected.

 If these unethical behaviours are discovered after the publication of the article, an editorial note will be published, the article will be withdrawn and/or legal action will be taken, depending on the severity.

-The Directors, members of the Redaction Committee, members of the Editorial Board and members of the Advisory Board urge the submission of complaints and appeals regarding possible misconduct in articles published in Quaestio facti, as well as of the journal itself, and undertake to respond to them.
+The Directors, members of the Redaction Committee, members of the Editorial Board and the Advisory Board urge the submission of complaints and appeals regarding possible misconduct in articles published in Quaestio facti, as well as of the journal itself, and undertake to respond to them.

-Plagiarism is considered serious unethical behaviour and, as such, all articles suspected of plagiarism will be rejected or removed if they have been published.
+Plagiarism is considered serious unethical behaviour and, as such, all articles suspected of plagiarism will be rejected or removed immediately if they have been published.
 The journal's table of content will include the articles removed for plagiarism indicating so.